Spectral Image Tokenizer: Experiments

 The idea is to encode the low-resolution image, which will give the first tokens of our high resolution output.
 AR-SIT then takes these tokens and generates the rest of the sequence.
 For this to work, the SIT encoder must be scale-causal to properly tokenize low-resolution inputs, while there is no constraint for the decoder so we use dense attention.
 We denote this variant Scale-Causal Encoder, or ``SIT-SCE''.
 The model is otherwise as the one used in \cref{sec:partial_generation}.

-In this experiment, the inputs are set to $32\times32$. \cref{fig:superresolution} shows some text-guided upsampling examples on MS-COCO~\cite{LinMBHPRDZ14}.
-We obtain an FID of 6.2 when evaluating the generations over the whole dataset, compared to 13.7 when given only the prompts.
-The appendix shows additional results upsampling from $16\times 16$ inputs in \cref{fig:upsampling_supp}, and metrics in \cref{tab:upsampling}.
+Here the inputs are set to $32\times32$. \cref{fig:superresolution} shows some text-guided upsampling examples on MS-COCO~\cite{LinMBHPRDZ14}.
+We obtain an FID of 6.2 when evaluating the generations over the whole dataset, compared to 12.6 when given only the prompts.
+The supplemental shows additional results upsampling from $16\times 16$ inputs in \Cref*{fig:upsampling_supp}, and metrics in \cref*{tab:upsampling}.